-RCJ Security - 020-7947-6260
+RCJ Security - 020-7947-6260/ 020-7947-6000

-Usually the solicitor would contact Security or on occasions the Litigant in Person.
-Security will take a brief description of what they require (their name, case number if applicable, reason for calling/what they are hoping to obtain, contact number.
+The legal representative should initially contact RCJ Security.
+Security will take a brief description of what they require (their name, case number if applicable, reason for calling/what they are hoping to obtain, contact number).
 That information will be passed on to the relevant Out of Hours Clerk.
 Security will keep a record of the time the call came in, the details and the time they handed the information to the Clerk.
-At no time whatsoever would Security hand over Clerk's details, no number, no name, no email.
-Security act as the initial go between and the Clerk will take over and do the rest.
+At no time whatsoever would Security hand over the duty Clerk's details, no number, no name, no email.
+Security act as the initial go between and the duty Clerk will take over and do the rest.